Securities Trading Policy

 C. Restrictions on Selling Corporation Securities Acquired Upon the Vesting of Stock Awards and Stock Acquired by Option Exercise

-The Corporation’s officers and members of the Corporation’s Enterprise Leadership Team are prohibited from selling Corporation Securities acquired upon the vesting of stock awards and exercise of stock options until they are in compliance with the Corporation's stock ownership requirements.
+The Corporation’s directors, officers, and members of the Corporation’s Enterprise Leadership Team are prohibited from selling Corporation Securities acquired upon the vesting of stock awards and exercise of stock options until they are in compliance with the Corporation’s stock ownership requirements.
 Corporation Securities acquired upon the vesting of stock awards and stock options may be sold only in compliance with the terms of this Policy.

 1 This Policy supersedes any previous policy of the Corporation concerning stock trading.
 In the event of any conflict or inconsistency between this Policy and any other materials previously distributed by the Corporation, this Policy shall govern.